NexPlayer/Unreal-SDK/platforms/ios.md

 #### Windows

-- **Unreal Engine 4.27 or higher** (Lower versions like 4.22 or 4.23 have a licensing bug building for IOS [IOS 14.5 breaks all Unreal apps made on Windows](https://forums.unrealengine.com/t/ios-14-5-breaks-all-unreal-apps-made-on-windows-and-temporary-workaround/228561/16))
+- **Unreal Engine 4.27 or higher** (Lower versions like 4.22 or 4.23 have a licensing bug building for IOS.
+[IOS 14.5 breaks all Unreal apps made on Windows](https://forums.unrealengine.com/t/ios-14-5-breaks-all-unreal-apps-made-on-windows-and-temporary-workaround/228561/16)).
-- Iphone with **IOS 14 or lower** (Unreal 4 is not compatible with higher IOS versions [iOS Device Compatibility](https://docs.unrealengine.com/4.26/en-US/SharingAndReleasing/Mobile/iOS/DeviceCompatibility/#:~:text=Unreal%20Engine%204%20(UE4)%20currently,14%2C%2013%2C%20and%2012.))
+- Iphone with **IOS 14 or lower** (Unreal 4 is not compatible with higher IOS versions. [iOS Device Compatibility](https://docs.unrealengine.com/4.26/en-US/SharingAndReleasing/Mobile/iOS/DeviceCompatibility/#:~:text=Unreal%20Engine%204%20(UE4)%20currently,14%2C%2013%2C%20and%2012.)).
-- **Mac OS** with **Xcode** (If your Xcode version is 13, it might throw an error when packaging.
-If that is the case, downgrade your Xcode version to 12.5 [IOS packaging error The Legacy Build System](https://forums.unrealengine.com/t/ios-packaging-error-the-legacy-build-system-will-be-removed-in-a-future-release-you-can-configure-the-selected-build-system-and-this-deprecation-message-in-file-workspace-settings/489094/7))
+- **Mac OS** with **Xcode**.
 - **ITunes app.** (It is important that you download the ITunes app from the official website, and not from the Windows Store.
-Otherwise, Unreal won’t detect it [iTunes for Windows](https://support.apple.com/es-es/HT210384))
+Otherwise, Unreal won’t detect it. [iTunes for Windows](https://support.apple.com/es-es/HT210384)).

 #### IOS